-If you're considering choosing a boat charter in Sydney Harbour, then you will need to consider the type of boat, the kind of charter and the time of year.
+If you're considering choosing a boat charter in Sydney Harbour, then you will need to consider the type of boat, the kind of charter, and the time of year.
 So this can all be quite overwhelming if you've never chartered before.
-Which is why we've put together a small guide to help you base your decision.
+This is why we've put together a small guide to help you base your decision.
 We explain the things you need to take into account.
 We offer tips on how to ensure you have a great trip.

 The main types of boats available for charter are monohulls and catamarans.
 Catamarans have two hulls and have become the most popular type of boat that tends to be available for charter these days.
 Monohulls may still be an option, but many boat owners often prefer catamarans.
 They are easier to sail, and they travel faster.
 Catamarans are also more balanced, which makes it easier to walk on deck during sailing.